Introduction:

 (2) If any police other than the officer in charge of the police station seize any property then he must report such seizure to that officer.

-The police have the power to seize the property of any accused person lawfully under four main reasons:-
+The police seize property of any accused person lawfully under four main reasons:-

 1. Safe Keeping.
 The police have the power to seize valuable property such as money, jewellery, expensive electronics to provide safe custody of the properties from theft or from other offences.